Click to Download Your Free Heritage Pickling and Culturing e-Book Now!

 Turkey - Same as Chicken.

 Lamb - Treat like Beef but go more gently on the tomato and seasonings.
 Lamb has a brightness and savoriness of it's own.
-Make sure the lamb is NOT a Muttony Lamb.
+Make sure the lamb is NOT a Muttony Lamb (or it will have a heavy stale taste to it).

 Veal - Treat like beef or pork, depending on how red it is (redder more like beef).

 Seafood - Can go Boston or Manhattan in color (milk, or tomato).
-Light Poultry Seasoning, butter, onions and light garlic will generally complement any seafood.
+Light Poultry Seasoning, butter, onions and light garlic and a pinch of pepper will generally complement any seafood.

 Venison - Treat like beef, but you may need to add more butter or bacon grease, and use a little stronger flavorings if it is gamey.